Notion Blocks, Obsidian Callouts, Scrivener Snapshots: The Workarounds Writers Use to Keep Sentence Variants

 If you’ve ever wanted to keep two or three versions of the same sentence alive in a document—compare them, swap between them, decide later—you’ve probably discovered that no writing app has a button for that.

 So you improvise.
-You stuff alternate phrasings into Notion toggle blocks.
-You park variant sentences inside Obsidian callouts.
-You take Scrivener snapshots before rewriting a paragraph, hoping you’ll remember to check the diff later.
-You use iA Writer’s critic markup to hold one alternative visible next to the original.
+You stuff alternate phrasings into Notion toggle blocks, park variant sentences inside Obsidian callouts, take Scrivener snapshots before rewriting a paragraph (and hope you’ll remember to check the diff later), or use iA Writer’s critic markup to hold one alternative visible next to the original.

 These are all clever hacks.
 They’re also all evidence that the feature you actually want doesn’t exist in any of these tools.